gazebosim/gz-sim/tutorials/adding_visuals.md

 https://gazebosim.org/api/sim/8/meshtofuel.html

-The next tutorials, althouth still relevant, are from an older version of Gazebo and some details might be different than the current versions:
+The next tutorials, although still relevant, are from an older version of Gazebo and some details might be different than the current versions:

 https://classic.gazebosim.org/tutorials?tut=import_mesh&cat=build_robot